steltenpower/FileFAIRy/README.md

 update: I need to look into https://fileviewerplus.com/manual/overview

 extra: if you also have webaccess to some of the same drives/folders/files you can set the relation path/URL in the settings, which then activates the possibility to "copy shareable URL".

+Per filetype maybe wikidata can deliver an icon, description and list of programs that can work with it in a (specified) way.
+Work to do at https://www.wikidata.org/wiki/Q235557